ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

 ### 3. Loss Functions and Optimization

 #### Loss Functions:
-- **Definition**: A loss function measures the difference between the predicted output and the actual output.
+- 🎯 **Definition**: A loss function measures the difference between the predicted output and the actual output.
 It quantifies how well the network is performing.
-- **Types of Loss Functions**:
+- 🛠️ **Types of Loss Functions**:
-  - **Mean Squared Error (MSE)**: Commonly used for regression tasks.
+  - 📉 **Mean Squared Error (MSE)**: Commonly used for regression tasks.
 Measures the average squared difference between predicted and actual values.
-  - **Cross-Entropy Loss**: Used for classification tasks.
+  - 🧮 **Cross-Entropy Loss**: Used for classification tasks.
 Measures the dissimilarity between predicted probabilities and actual class labels.
-  - **Hinge Loss**: Used for tasks like Support Vector Machines (SVM).
+  - 🪜 **Hinge Loss**: Used for tasks like Support Vector Machines (SVM).
 Helps maximize the margin between classes.
-- **Purpose**: The goal of training is to minimize the loss function, improving the network’s performance.
+- ✅ **Purpose**: The goal of training is to minimize the loss function, improving the network’s performance.

 #### Optimization:
-- **Definition**: Optimization refers to the process of adjusting weights and biases to minimize the loss function.
+- 🔍 **Definition**: Optimization refers to the process of adjusting weights and biases to minimize the loss function.
-- **Common Optimization Algorithms**:
+- ⚙️ **Common Optimization Algorithms**:
-  - **Gradient Descent**: Adjusts parameters in the direction of the steepest decrease in the loss function.
+  - 🔽 **Gradient Descent**: Adjusts parameters in the direction of the steepest decrease in the loss function.
-  - **Stochastic Gradient Descent (SGD)**: A variant of gradient descent that updates weights for a single data point at a time, making it faster for large datasets.
+  - ⚡ **Stochastic Gradient Descent (SGD)**: A variant of gradient descent that updates weights for a single data point at a time, making it faster for large datasets.
-  - **Adam Optimizer**: Combines the benefits of SGD and momentum, making it one of the most popular optimizers.
+  - 🚀 **Adam Optimizer**: Combines the benefits of SGD and momentum, making it one of the most popular optimizers.
-- **Learning Rate**: A critical hyperparameter in optimization that controls how much the weights are adjusted in each iteration.
-Too high a learning rate can cause instability, while too low can result in slow learning.
+- 📏 **Learning Rate**: A critical hyperparameter in optimization that controls how much the weights are adjusted in each iteration.
+  - 🚧 Too high a learning rate can cause instability.
+  - 🐢 Too low a learning rate can result in slow learning.

 ---
 # II.
 Overview of Deep Learning Architectures (30 mins)